SquadFM/Squad-Field-Manual/README.md

 - Formation - you do not always want to be bunched up.
 Squad Leaders this is where checking your map is important.
 Always be aware of how your squad is positioned and formed and correct accordingly.
 I usually have my squad fan out a bit when we are sweeping.
 You don't want one RPG to take out your whole squad.
 - HELP OTHER SQUADS - You need to be at the ready if there's a squad that needs help.
 Even if you're moving to the next position you may need to fall back to help another squad out.
 - Be the teacher - If you have a new player to a MilSim or even FPS teach them.
 Don't just shun them and tell them to go do whatever.
 Be engaging and help them out.
 Give them tips, teach them how each role works and where they should be at all times.
 Make sure you give them the experience that keeps them playing and understand this isn't your average FPS.
 That you can't just lone wolf and that teamwork wins the game.
 - Make it fun, but maintain control - At the end of the day, you're playing a game.
 Play tactically and engage with all members of your squad.
-Include them and offer suggestions for their roles (AR take that building and take a Medic with ya, LAT feel free to go hunt that APC, etc).
+Include them and offer suggestions for their roles ("AR take that building and take a Medic with you", "LAT feel free to go hunt that APC", etc).
 Talk with your squad, joke with your squad.
 If someone misses an important LAT shot, don't ridicule, perhaps they're new to the game.
 Embrace new players and offer help from yourself and other squadmates if they have questions.
 That being said, keep your squad on task.
 Continuously monitor what they're doing and if people are running off on their own without communicating to you (and you permitting) as to why turf them from the squad.
 Very few scenarios will call for a squad to split up, so have everyone stay relatively close.
 - Talk a lot, and realize that you (kinda) don't matter anymore. - Your main priority is utilizing your squad to its best ability.
 You absolutely must communicate constantly with your squad and other Squad Leaders.
 Be polite and follow server rules.
 - You will be looking at your map a lot, it's your best friend.